Key insights:

 The question of whether a pool is worth it for homeowners requires a more involved answer than a simple yes or no. To determine if a pool is a smart investment for you, you’ll want to ask yourself:

-2. How much does it cost to build a pool?
+- How much does it cost to install a pool?

-3. Can I afford the insurance bill for a pool?
+- Can I afford the possible increased insurance bill for a pool?

-5. How much will I really use my pool?
+- How much will I use my pool?

 In-ground pools

 Built into the ground, these pools are typically made of concrete, vinyl or fiberglass.
 In-ground pools are a popular option for homeowners due to their sleek and attractive appearance.
-Here are additional considerations you should keep in mind when installing an in-ground pool.
+Here are additional considerations for installing an in-ground pool.

 Pros of in-ground pools: